 Here $T$ represents the closed interval spanned by the maximum and minimum value of The same applies to $T_1$ and $T_2$.
 Here $k_1,k_2,\ldots,k_r$ are fixed and equal to 1 or 2.

 Following the approach in the paper,we can divide $T$ to two closed subintervals separated $ T_1 $ and $ T_2 $ by a gap.
-Then by repeating the process, we get a Cantor set L(B).
+Then by repeating the process, we get a Cantor set $L(B)$.

 Given a number of $\tau(B_2)$, we may at any stage of subdivision find a subinterval that contains it.
 There is a bijection map $\tau$.
-Thus, any number not in $\tau(B_2)$ will be represented by a from in T with some $a_i$ exceeding 2.
-If this occurs as the $a_r$, it would not be included in L(B).
-Hence, the Cantor point set L(B) is the set of numbers $\tau(B_2)$.
+Thus, any number not in $\tau(B_2)$ will be represented by a from in $T$ with some $a_i$ exceeding 2.
+If this occurs as the $a_r$, it would not be included in $L(B)$.
+Hence, the Cantor point set $L(B)$ is the set of numbers $\tau(B_2)$.

-Recall Theorem 2.2, if we prove that the subdivision of B satisfies Condition \ref{con} at any stages, we can get the sum of Cantor set L(B)+L(B) is the interval $ B+B=[\frac{2}{3},2] $.
+Recall Theorem 2.2, if we prove that the subdivision of $B$ satisfies Condition \ref{con} at any stages, we can get the sum of Cantor set $L(B)+L(B)$ is the interval $ B+B=[\frac{2}{3},2] $.
 Let us divide $T$ to $T_1$ and $T_2$, and then calculate their length.
-Denote the minimum and maximal value of $T$ by M and N, respectively.
+Denote the maximal and minimum values of $T$ by M and N, respectively.

 with $ L=\frac{1}{2^{k_1}} + \ldots + \frac{1}{2^{k_1+\ldots+k_r}} $.